Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 - Added support for standby flight plans.
 - Added the Flight Plan and Procedure Preview panes.
 - Added the Flight Plan Text Inset window for the Navigation Map.
-- For the Longitude: the GTC Flight Plan Keypad now supports direct entry of routes into flight plans.
+- For the Longitude: the GTC Flight Plan Keypad now supports direct entry of routes into flight plans (please refer to the changelog for the syntax).

 **Fixes**
 - \[FPLN\] Fixed a bug where the GTC Flight Plan page would display a different active leg from the navigation map and PFD navigation status bar.
 - \[GTC\] The Flight Plan page should now report accurate leg-leg distances for all flight plan legs.
 - \[GTC\] The Back button now works properly in the Procedure Selection pages.
+- \[GTC\] The Waypoint Keyboard now provides accurate indications of when a match for the entered waypoint ident has been found.
+- \[GTC\] Fixed a graphical glitch affecting certain touchscreen buttons.
 - \[Charts\] The mod should now be better at "remembering" Navigraph account access and should not require account re-linking as frequently.
 - \[VFR Map\] Fixed a bug preventing the VFR Map from being moved when it was not detached to a separate window.